• Home

 door location

-Activate door tool from ribbon bar, home TAB.
+Activate door tool from the ribbon bar, home TAB.
 Select M_Single-Flush:0864×2134 as family type from type selector.
-Click change element type to choose other family type.
+Click the change element type to choose other family types.

 type selector

 Now place all the remaining doors.
-Choose appropriate size if necessary.
+Choose the appropriate size if necessary.
 Very easy, right?
 I don’t think you’ll find difficulties in placing them :)

 Creating New Door Type

-Now select one door, any door that you want to change it’s size.
+Now select one door, any door that you want to change its size.

 type properties

-From contextual ribbon, select element properties>type properties.
+From the contextual ribbon, select element properties>type properties.

 duplicate type

 You just created a new type.
 Now, you have to change the dimension properties.
-Change the door height to 2100 and width to 700 in dimensions section.
+Change the door height to 2100 and width to 700 in the dimensions section.

 type dimension

 Click OK to close the dialog box.
 See that the size of your door has changed.
-You also can see in contextual tab, it’s using your new door type.
+You also can see in the contextual tab, it’s using your new door type.

 load family